 You can track the scanning activity of your audience if your QR Code Generator has a QR Code tracking feature.
 Note that QR Code tracking is only possible with Dynamic QR Codes, which can store only URLs.

 Scanova QR Code Generator allows you to create Dynamic QR Codes and track scans.
-No set up or coding is required.
-As soon as you create a dynamic QR Code, you can start viewing scan activity and analytics via visually-appealing infographics.
+No need of set up or coding.
+As soon as you create a dynamic QR Code, you can start viewing its scan activity and analytics via visually-appealing infographics.

 How do I use the tracking data?

 QR Code tracking tools typically provide the following useful information for every Dynamic QR Code:

 - Number of scans in a give time frame

 - Time and date of each scan

 - City and Country from where the code was scanned

 - Device of the user – mobile, tablet, or PC

 - Operating system of the device – iOS, Android, Windows, etc.